uswds/public-sans/CONTRIBUTING.md

 ## SIL Open Font License v1.1

-18Franklin is licensed under the [SIL Open Font License v1.1](http://scripts.sil.org/OFL) To view the copyright and specific terms and conditions please refer to ofl.txt
+United Sans is licensed under the [SIL Open Font License v1.1](http://scripts.sil.org/OFL) To view the copyright and specific terms and conditions please refer to ofl.txt

 By submitting a pull request, you are agreeing to comply